 As Emily says, anything we try to fix with plastic packaging is an addiction.
 If we think that the solution to our loneliness, for example, can be found at the bottom of a takeaway container, then we need to rethink things.

-With the incredible past of our modern society, it’s easy to get caught up in the noise, and to let that quiet inner voice fall by the wayside… instead choosing to distract ourselves with gross consumption.
+With the incredible part of our modern society, it’s easy to get caught up in the noise and to let that quiet inner voice fall by the wayside… instead choosing to distract ourselves with gross consumption.

 But if you’ve ever found yourself endlessly searching for happiness, but never quite getting there, that small voice within you may be the only one that you need to heed.